fleon-psi/JF_analysis_scripts/README.md

-# JF_analysis_scripts
+# Contents
-Scripts to analyse data obtained with JUNGFRAU detector and processed with XDS
+Scripts to analyse data obtained with JUNGFRAU detector and processed with XDS:

+* Rmeas.py - Calculate standard statistics for a dataset with an arbitrary number of resolution shells.
+* Rpixel.py - Calculate Rmeas and Rpixel metrics for a dataset.
+* pixelmap.py - Generate a pixel map from XDS output.
+* CorrDataset.py - Match intensities and highest pixel counts (MAXC) between two datasets.

 # System requirements